jcreason/brewninja/README.md

 Once all requirements are satisfied, change directories on your Pi to the location of the BrewNinja source code.

-First you must put JavaFX on your classpath.
+**If you're not running Java 1.8**, you must put JavaFX on your classpath.
 To read more about why, look [here](http://zenjava.com/javafx/maven/fix-classpath.html).

 ```
 sudo mvn com.zenjava:javafx-maven-plugin:2.0:fix-classpath